-In the case of the Killary Harbour (Ballinakill District) fishery, there are two contributing stocks (Delphi and Erriff) both of which are meeting and exceeding their CLs in the 2023 advice (Table 2).
+In the case of the Killary Harbour (Ballinakill District) fishery, there are two contributing stocks (Bundorragha 1SW and Erriff) both of which are meeting and exceeding their CLs in the 2024 advice (Table 2).
 The TEGOS provide advice on the Killary common embayment based on the CL being met on both rivers simultaneously.
-If a mixed-stock draft-net fishery is to operate in Killary Harbour in 2023, then a mixed-stock common estuary surplus applies which raises the CL for both rivers to ensure they simultaneously meet CL.
-The common estuary surplus for Killary Harbour is 568 fish for 2023.
+If a mixed-stock draft-net fishery is to operate in Killary Harbour in 2024, then a mixed-stock common estuary surplus applies which raises the CL for both rivers to ensure they simultaneously meet CL.
+The common estuary surplus for Killary Harbour is 212 fish for 2024.
 This surplus applies to the recreational fisheries operating in the River Erriff, the 1SW stock in the Bundorragha River and the draft-net fishery operatring in Killary Harbour and can be allocated accordingly between them.
-The 2SW Bundorragha stock has a separate surplus.
+Separate advice is given for the 2SW Bundorragha stock.